-Nikki's big brother, Marcus, is going to culinary school, and his dream is to own a bakery someday.
-Not surprisingly, he loves any kind of sweet treat!
-He is also a big country music fan.
-Marcus wants Nikki to go shopping with him for things he thinks he needs next semester.
+Nikki's big brother, Marcus, is going sweet treat!
+He is also a big country go shopping with him for things he music fan.
+Marcus wants Nikki to to culinary school, and his dream is to own a bakery someday.
+Not surprisingly, he loves any kind of thinks he needs next semester.

-1. Look at Marcus's shopping list.
+${f 1.}$ Look at Marcus's shopping list.
 Are these wants or needs?